How to Break Into Finance as a Lawyer

 Telling Your Story

-First, refer to the “how to tell your story” template and tutorial – this is also known as the “Walk me through your resume” or “Tell me about yourself” question (yes, they’re all the same).
+First, refer to the tutorial on the “Walk me through your resume” question – this is also known as the “Tell me about yourself” question (yes, they’re all the same).

 You should say that originally you were interested in law, but then got exposed to M&A/IPO/Debt/Other deals and that those drew you to the finance side – you wanted to be the one driving transactions as opposed to just checking the paperwork afterward.